college-readiness-preds/capstone_readiness/README.md

 ## Executive Summary:
 **Insights**
-1. STAAR passing rate compared between schools with above/below average economically disadvantaged students.
+1. STAAR passing rate lower in schools with large proportion of economically disadvantaged students.
 2. Schools with a higher number of teachers with 11+ years of experience have a significantly higher passing rate.
 3. When comparing schools with above average economically disadvantaged student population, the schools with a higher STAAR passing rate have a lower total expenditure per student.

 ## Initial Hypothesis:
 Our initial hypothesis consists of predictions of significant drivers before exploration.
-We predict schools that have more experienced teachers and teachers with higher education will yield higher STAAR scores.
+We predict schools that have more experienced teachers and teachers with higher education will yield higher STAAR passing rates.
 Considering teachers are paid more, in most cases, as teachers possess more years of experience, schools with a higher average salary we predict will also have higher STAAR scores.
 Similarly the more time a teacher can dedicate to a student, the higher the STAAR score.
 With this logic we predict that smaller student to teacher ratios are more favorable.
 For school funding, we think that the more funding a school has the higher the STAAR scores will be because of the amount of resources are able to be allocated to the students.

 ## Project Plan: